Q: What is the Biomass Federal Tax Credit?

-Q: What is a tax credit and how does it work?
-How is it different from a tax deduction?
+Q: What is the difference between a tax credit and a tax deduction?

-Q: When did the tax credit go into effect and how long will it last?
+Q: When does this tax credit go into effect and how long will it last?